CoderDojoPotsdam/intro/_docs/README.md

 If it does not appear here, [please create an issue and ask][new-issue] or join our [chat on gitter][gitter] to get help.

 - Here, you can find guidance on how to change the content.
-- [In the Branches.md file][branches], you find a descriptive overview about the structure of ths repository.
+- [In the Branches.md file][branches], you find a descriptive overview about the structure of this repository.

 ## How to create add a tutorial